arithmetric/aws-lambda-ses-forwarder/README.md

 [![Travis CI test status](https://travis-ci.org/arithmetric/aws-lambda-ses-forwarder.svg?branch=master)](https://travis-ci.org/arithmetric/aws-lambda-ses-forwarder)
 [![Test coverage status](https://coveralls.io/repos/github/arithmetric/aws-lambda-ses-forwarder/badge.svg?branch=master)](https://coveralls.io/github/arithmetric/aws-lambda-ses-forwarder?branch=master)

-An AWS Lambda Node.js script that uses the inbound and outbound capabilities of AWS Simple Email Service (SES) to run a serverless email forwarding service.
+A Node.js script for AWS Lambda that uses the inbound/outbound capabilities of AWS Simple Email Service (SES) to run a "serverless" email forwarding service.

-Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, the included Lambda script to process it and then send it on to the final destination.
+Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.

 ## Limitations

 - SES only allows sending email from addresses or domains that are verified.
 Since this script is meant to allow forwarding email from any sender, the message is modified to allow forwarding through SES and reflect the original sender.
-This scripts adds a Reply-To header with the original sender, but the From header is changed to display the original sender but to be sent from the original destination.
+This script adds a Reply-To header with the original sender, but the From header is changed to display the original sender but to be sent from the original destination.